 If you run

-ping or any other command in disconnected mode, you will see an output like this:
+ping or any other command in disconnected mode, you will receive an output like the following:

 OutputCould not connect to Redis at host:port: Connection refused

 ping is also used by Redis internally to measure latency.

 To disconnect from a Redis instance, use the

 exit will close the connection, but only as soon as all pending replies have been written to clients.